avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-31-1-setup-your-pi.md

 ---
 title: '1.
-Setup Your Pi'
+Setup Your Pi and Intel Speech Enabling Developer Kit'

 layout: nil
 ---
-**Note:  you can skip this step if your Pi is already up and running.**

 Let's begin by setting up the Pi.
 The Raspberry Pi 3 board includes -

 - 4 USB ports
 - HDMI port for video output (you'll be using this to connect to your HDMI monitor)
-- 3.5mm audio jack for sound output (you'll be using to connect your earphones)
+- 3.5mm audio jack for sound output (you won't use this for this lab - you'll connect to the intel DSP)
 - Micro SD card slot
 - Ethernet port

 {:.steps}
 ### Assembling Your Pi

 1. Check that your micro SD card is inserted into the micro SD card slot on your Pi.
-2. Plug in the USB microphone and 3.5mm earbuds.
+Note the contacts should face UP.
-4. Connect the keyboard and mouse to the USB ports.
+2. Connect the keyboard and mouse to the USB ports.
-5. Connect your monitor using the HDMI port.
+3. Connect your monitor using the HDMI port.
-6. Connect the Ethernet Cable.
+4. Connect the Ethernet Cable.

+{:.steps}
+### Assembling Your Intel Speech Enabling Developer Kit

 {:.steps}
 ### Booting Your Pi